 - recommendations of the type of accommodation(s) that may be needed to allow the student to fulfill the essential duties or requirements of their course/program of study.

-Students with Learning Disabilities and/or ADHD are asked to provide the CSD with their Psychoeducational Assessment.
+Students with Learning Disabilities and/or ADHD are asked to provide SAS with their Psychoeducational Assessment.

-Students with Autism Spectrum Disorder may have a Psychoeducational Assessment and/or other medical documentation that can be provided to the CSD.
-Students can also have their health care professional provide us with information by completing the CSD Medical Documentation form.
+Students with Autism Spectrum Disorder may have a Psychoeducational Assessment and/or other medical documentation that can be provided to SAS.
+Students can also have their health care professional provide us with information by completing the SAS Medical Documentation form.

-Students with physical, sensory, medical and mental health disabilities can have their health care professional provide us with information about the functional limitations and recommendations/supports by completing the CSD Medical Documentation Form.
+Students with physical, sensory, medical and mental health disabilities can have their health care professional provide us with information about the functional limitations and recommendations/supports by completing the SAS Medical Documentation Form.

 Student can provide their Individualized Education Plans (IEPs) as additional supporting documentation.

-The CSD Medical Documentation form can be downloaded here – CSD Medical Documentation form (PDF).
+The Student Accessibility Services Medical Documentation form can be downloaded here – SAS Medical Documentation Form.

-As per the Ontario Human Rights Code, students are not required to disclose their disability diagnosis to register with the CSD or to receive academic accommodations and supports.
+As per the Ontario Human Rights Code, students are not required to disclose their disability diagnosis to register with SAS or to receive academic accommodations and supports.
 There may be instances when a disability diagnosis is required, for example when the academic accommodation needs are complex.
-Students have the option of disclosing their disability diagnosis to the CSD.
-There will be instances when the Type of Disability is required to establish eligibility for specific disability‐related supports/funding under the Ontario Student Assistance
+Students have the option of disclosing their disability diagnosis to Student Accessibility Services.
+There will be instances when the Type of Disability is required to establish eligibility for specific disability‐related supports/funding under the Ontario Student Assistance Program (OSAP).

-All disability information shared with the CSD is confidential and will not be released without the written consent of the student.
-Your status with the CSD will not be identified on your official university record, test results, academic transcripts or graduation documentation.
+All disability information shared with SAS is confidential and will not be released without the written consent of the student.
+Your status with SAS will not be identified on your official university record, test results, academic transcripts or graduation documentation.

-If you feel you may have a disability that is impacting your academic performance but have never been formally assessed or diagnosed, please contact the CSD to schedule an Intake appointment.
-The Disability Counsellor will discuss external referral options for a medical and/or psychoeducational assessment through a regulated health care practitioner.
+If you feel you may have a disability that is impacting your academic performance but have never been formally assessed or diagnosed, please contact SAS to schedule an Intake appointment.
+The Accessibility Advisor will discuss external referral options for a medical and/or psychoeducational assessment through a regulated health care practitioner.
 You may be eligible for interim academic accommodations pending the external medical/psychoeducational assessment and receipt of appropriate documentation confirming the presence of a disability(ies).

 If you feel your academic performance was affected by your disability and you did not have accommodations in place, you may petition for academic consideration through the Office of the Registrar.
 Petitions are considered on a case‐by‐case basis and may include requests such as extensions beyond the end of the semester or late withdrawal from a course.

-If you have any questions regarding the documentation requirements, please contact the CSD via email at firstname.lastname@example.org or by calling us at 416‐977‐6000 Extension 339.
+If you have any questions regarding the documentation requirements, please contact Student Accessibility Services via email at SAS@ocadu.ca or by calling us at 416‐977‐6000 Extension 339.